How to Perform K-1 Visa Adjustment of Status to a Marriage Green Card

 Even if you are exempt from re-doing the medical exam, you must prove that you adhered to the vaccination requirements.
 Ensure you have the DS 3025 vaccination record and include it with the original medical exam report.
 If you do not, you will need the vaccination report done by a designated doctor.
 Suppose the time frame for the original medical exam to be sent to the U.S. consulate is lengthy.
 In that case, your lawyer may recommend just doing a new medical exam to expedite the approval process of your adjustment of status.

-Find out how much a K-1 visa costs in 2023.
+Find out how much a K-1 visa costs.

 Complete Your Green Card Application Today